-Professor of Black Studies & Political Science
+Professor of Africana Studies and Political Science

 Department/Affiliation: Africana Studies, Political Science